 Clinical Brain Diagnosis

 Psychiatric and neurologic diagnoses made based on review of clinical data, including medical records and/or interview or questionnaires administered to family members or other knowledgeable informants.

-The Clinical Brain Diagnosis definition was updated in October 2021.
-It is based on information about clinical symptoms, while the neuropathology examination results are no longer included or considered in the formulation of the Clinical Brain Diagnosis.
-For most donors, the Clinical Brain Diagnosis and the Neuropathology Diagnosis are consistent with each other.
-However, discrepancies between the results of the two diagnostic procedures are possible.
+NB: The sources of information utilized to formulate Clinical Brain Diagnoses were updated in October 2021 and retroactively applied.
+Clinical Brain Diagnoses are formulated based on information about clinical symptoms.
+Neuropathology examination results, however, are not considered in the formulation of a Clinical Brain Diagnosis.
+For most donors, the Clinical Brain Diagnosis and Neuropathology Diagnosis are consistent with one another.
+However, results of the two diagnostic procedures may differ.
 Examples are provided below for clarification.